oxters168/OxShell/README.md

 - [x] Customizable controls
 - [x] Use home/recent apps/etc through controller from anywhere
 - [ ] Add compression/extraction options to file explorer
-- [ ] Give prompts to file operations before doing them
+- [x] Show prompt before deleting files in file explorer
 - [ ] Show which files are in the copy/cut clipboard
 - [ ] Show any file operation errors
 - [ ] Show progress of file operations